Battle of St Quentin Canal: Attack over Bellicourt Tunnel

-On 29 September, the two American divisions attacked, followed by the two Australian divisions, with approximately 150 tanks of the 4th and 5th Tank Brigades of the British Tank Corps (including the newly trained American 301st Heavy Tank Battalion, which was equipped with British tanks) in support of the four divisions.
+On 29 September, the two American divisions attacked, followed by the two Australian divisions, with approximately 150 tanks of the 4th and 5th Tank Brigades of the British Tank Corps (including the newly trained American 301st Battalion, Tank Corps, which was equipped with British tanks) in support of the four divisions.
 The objective of the Americans was the Le Catelet-Nauroy Line, a defensive line east of the canal.
 Here the Australian 3rd Division (behind the U.S. 27th) and 5th Division (behind the U.S. 30th) were intended to "leapfrog" through the American forces and press on towards the Beaurevoir Line.
 Australian 2nd Division was in reserve.

 On the left of the front, where the U.S. 27th Division began at a disadvantage, none of the objectives were met on the first day and the Americans suffered severe losses.
 The 107th Infantry Regiment suffered the worst casualties sustained in a single day by any U.S. regiment during the war.
 Rather than leapfrogging through the Americans, the Australian 3rd Division became involved in a desperate fight for positions that should already have been captured had Monash's plan run to timetable.
 Despite some individual acts of heroism the lack of progress on the left of the front had an adverse effect on the progress of the right of the front too.
 As the American 30th Division and then the Australian 5th Division moved forward whilst the units to their left did not, they had to contend with German fire from the side and rear as well as from ahead.
 An added difficulty was thick fog across the battlefield in the earlier stages of the attack which led to American troops passing by Germans without realising that they were there, with the Germans causing severe problems to the Americans following the assault wave.
 Fog also caused problems for infantry/tank cooperation.
 (Note: The fog was however helpful to IX Corps.)
 The 30th Division broke through the Hindenburg Line in the fog on 29 September 1918, entering Bellicourt, capturing the southern entrance of Bellicourt Tunnel and reaching the village of Nauroy, where Australian troops joined them to continue the attack.